 - Currencies: EUR, GBP, PLN, CZK, GEL, DKK, RUB, KZT, RON, SEK MXN, USD

-- Loan types: Personal, car, short-term, business, mortgage, invoice financing, agricultural (rare), pawnbroking (rare)
+- Loan types: Personal, car, short-term, business, mortgage, invoice financing, agricultural, pawnbroking

 Mintos was co-founded by Martins Sulte and Martins Valters, both coming from the world of accounting and investment banking.
-In its 5 years of existence, the company has grown into a team of 65 people, won several awards, and become the largest loan financing platform in continental Europe.
+In its 5 years of existence, the company has raised 2 funding rounds, grown into a team of about 200 people, won several awards, and become the largest loan financing platform in continental Europe.

 - Unparalleled diversification among loan types and loan originators from all parts of the world.

 - Endless supply of loans, most of which have a buyback guarantee in case of default.